sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 </div>

 A departmental product's value stream expects to leverage a Digital Infrastructure, either for its internal staff or as a delivery method to Canadians.
-This Digital Infrastructure is no longer just a back-office, but the **face of government for Canadians**.
+This Digital Infrastructure is no longer just a back office, but the **face of government for Canadians**.

 There are a few problems with our current mode of operations:

 1. Program renewals do not include sufficient attention to the digital infrastructure it now needs to operate.
 Digital is not just an internal service offering.
 It's a _["reset of policy, delivery, and evaluation"](https://honeygolightly.medium.com/asking-the-ultimate-awkward-question-a26bbb34ec61)_.
-2. Programs demand for digital infrastructure keeps increasing while CIOs and CFOs keep needing to prioritize their limitted A-Base resources, affecting Business and IT synergies.
+2. Programs demand for digital infrastructure keeps increasing while CIOs and CFOs keep needing to prioritize their limited A-Base resources, affecting Business and IT synergies.
-3. This prioritization of limitted resources is heavily dependent on timely funding allocation from programs to sustain the digital products it offers.
+3. This prioritization of limited resources is heavily dependent on timely funding allocation from programs to sustain the digital products it offers.
 Our current funding model does not allow rapid release of funds and the methods used to manage them ([projects and programmes](https://www.pmi.org/learning/library/understanding-difference-programs-versus-projects-6896?__cf_chl_captcha_tk__=c1224dbd65e78643d0456484bd199d5a79d2fd17-1624902677-0-AaoN7yeCB_TMnxYLJPT1WdqhcPQHnA558DylEslgDF0QMgV8yrXMgxjkk4oi8L_jmtnaKvoLR-y0yhsAGsYcH8jybaxrKQ2u58x25fLy9Hd2ROZkNTtPyWENTJej55zeEsQezu1xv5pNDHX4sT_Om79UHlcU2fnbtT7UOz0cYyjqmm4JvY3be4TzHLSQJgg_-tKadLJMsmdNN0XCTOEOQ2iPk9-Jc4YBYUjJIHc29HmzWvsndV9jCv5Jsb4Fv_kJGsSCKjJEm04KVrIZH0yIKd6jSFyujKNr_st0mgTT-GuEDIA89Dw_e6lXXdjTEXpFhy7hYtmR8QWdGf5wH58lXy55UBJp3TMDqyAKxqiYGDU8o0mC2nP4BFrj1aw_jqKs_CqDaiOr7xJvHPjwRinZkt7HgvhRGHENKRXA-89kHHrqF85z6PyUWTiW45n1Sw7c01vQj8ynGmklzh3EIBzb9v03aUyekIHTsEUJRYrPjqRaJf0J3p_Cw-rvsD9OskoTl4gUTiimGrFkLXqNNsFW4SalNEYD34ulJRPpK0lw0WnrcoiPoJmfsUEeqNskUTiRsYU_ci1G9-e_wxgGnj7aAFrb9aIZmb_4NlCCobz0AQelgQMLNVDyKVqVtarvhcMONnKxtAtRr85d92lt41DMDxgnY3ehmj7-6eqbNby-fXXivXlps-doXKwszyD-baMgiws7TSVZiwHLvM6yLI6BJCVolbUVsS59r0MdXzHiBz-I3lw9rnhsLvWSv6JB4-ksBUOI3qWtdsNe5rPR99LMWs8)) [promotes risky behaviours](/2019/12/20/why-we-are-promoting-risks.html).

 The [Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603) requires _ALL ESDC SERVICES_ to continuously be improved.